uwescience/DSSG2022_heating_loads/index.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/eScience.png">

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/polarbear_ap.jpg">
-Image credit: AP
+Image credit: Polar Bears International / BJ Kirschhoffer / AFP - Getty Images file

-# Estimating Heating Loads in Alaska and Beyond
+# Estimating Heating Loads in Alaska
 Alaska– and the wider Arctic region– have experienced accelerated effects of climate change over the past decade.
 Rapid decarbonization of energy is a critical step for mitigating climate change and ensuring sustainable development.
 Since about 70% of energy consumption in Alaska can be attributed to commercial and residential heating, successful decarbonization requires an assessment of present and future heating needs in the region.

 To date, comprehensive and accurate heating load estimates are lacking in Alaska.
 Modeling heating loads in Alaska is particularly complex for two distinct reasons: